Rate this article:

 As we previously concluded two years ago:

-…It makes you wonder, how many other artefacts are available that remain undiscovered?
+…It makes you wonder, how many other artifacts are available that remain undiscovered?
 There are thousands if not millions of manuscripts waiting to be translated and studied – what gems, what precious information, what insights into history are hidden within them?
 Europe is inundated with links to Islamic culture, yet many still see the two as worlds apart…”

 Although the Vikings and Muslims were indeed two different cultures, they had much in common.
 Withstanding the aforementioned discoveries, this included the manner in which they are often presented by historians, the mainstream media and academia.
 Stereotypes of the Vikings being as if like barbarians from the icy cold moors of west whilst those from Muslim Civilisation are at times stereotypes as if like barbarians from the burning desert sands of east.
 We hope these types of discoveries and articles will help us draw more objectionable perceptions of the Viking and Muslim Civilisations in future…